Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-1.md

   didn't make it into the hands of people who could expand on it.
 - In his article he describes memex, and an imaginary account of probably the world's first wiki rabbit hole.
+- His Memex machine was also heavily influenced by Emanuel Goldberg's "Statistical Machine" from 1928.
 - Ted Nelson was inspired by his ideas and in a paper where he coined the term "hypertext" he referenced Bush a lot.
 He then created Hypertext Editing System along with Andries van Dam in 1967
 - It seems that he didn't show that much of an interest in digital computing.